Local Mandali Programs 2017

 Stay In Touch

-April: This is "Bring a Friend for Free" month.
 Encourage your students to share their yoga and invite a friend to join them at their class for free.
 If you have lots of people who want to come, you could create one or several "Friends Yoga" Classes.
 It's especially heart-warming to serve snacks afterward, or if the friends go out for tea or a meal together.
 Then they talk about their yoga experience!

-May: Our May suggestion is an art show.
+Host an art show.
 Yoga inspires creativity, so no doubt some of your students’ creative endeavors are tied to their yoga practice.
 Find out who paints, draws, writes, photographs, knits, quilts or does other creative things inspired through their yoga practice.
 Encourage them to collect some items for display.
 Invite them to help you organize an event to show their works.

 While working with your body, Svaroopa® yoga opens up the full spectrum of your being.
 Spiritual insights and profound healings happen without any sweat.
 Slower yoga, consciously aligned and leveraged for multi-dimensional openings, means you get it all.